asciamanna/asciamanna.github.io/_drafts/an-agile-adoption-conversation.md

 You don't know any details to make these guesses more meaningful?

-__*No, the people asking for the estimates wouldn't know any of the details anyway*__
+__*No, the people asking for the estimates wouldn't know any of the details anyway.*__

 Does your development team practice any of the XP-based technical practices to help teams deliver with high-quality?
 Like pair programming, TDD, Continuous Integration, and evolutionary design, for example?

 __*No, the agile consultants said it wasn't their place to tell us how to write the code.
-So we code the same way we used to.*__
+So we code the same way we always have.*__

 Is your Scrum Master helping empower your team to improve yourselves and take ownership of some of these things?